mbrandonw/mbrandonw.github.io/_drafts/type-safe-html-in-swift.md

 }
 ```

-Now our heading tag can be created with:
+Now our heading tag simplifies to:

 ```swift
 node("h1", [.init("id", "welcome")], ["Welcome!"])
 ```

-It is quite common to have node elements with no attributes (like our `p` tag in our example from before), and so we can provide an overload of `node` for that case:
+It is common to have node elements with no attributes (like our `p` tag in our example from before), and so we can provide an overload of `node` for that case:

 ```swift
 func node(_ name: String, _ children: [Node]?) -> Node {